radiantlogic-v8/documentation-new/documentation/configuration/identity-views/special-attributes.md

 2. On the right, click the SPECIAL ATTRIBUTES tab and locate the Referential Integrity section (expand it if it is collapsed).

 3. Click **+REFERENTIAL INTEGRITY**.
+4. For the Users Location section, either enter the location or click the [Folder](Media/folder-icon.jpg) to browse to the location.
-4. In the Groups Location section, click **Add**.
+5. In the Groups Location section, click **+NEW**.

-5. Navigate to the container where group entries are located and click **OK**.
+6. Either enter the location or click the [Folder](Media/folder-icon.jpg) to browse to the location of the groups.
 Referential integrity is enforced for any group below this location.
 The groups must be in a RadiantOne Directory store or persistent cache.

-6. In the Users Location section, click **Choose** and navigate to the location containing the possible members associated with the groups you defined in the previous step.
-The users must be in a RadiantOne Directory store or persistent cache.
-If a user is moved or deleted from this location, all groups referencing this user entry are updated accordingly (the value is updated or deleted).
-Click **OK**.

-7. Select the applicable referential integrity rule (based on the descriptions above) and click **OK**.

-8. Click **Save** in the top right.
+7. Select the applicable referential integrity rule (enabled/disabled).
+If enabled, enter a list of attributes to enforce referential integrity for.
+The default attributes are: member, uniqueMember, and manager.
+You can remove these (click the "x" next to the attribute) and/or add more.
+To add more, enter the value and press "Enter" on the keyboard.
+8. If you want RadiantOne to ensure any values entered for member/uniquemember, or attribute in this list, references a valid DN in the Directory Information Tree (DIT), check the “Validate User Exists in DIT” checkbox.
+If this option is selected, and a value does not reference a valid Distinguished Name (DN) that is part of the current DIT, the modify operation will fail.
+Error code 19 will be returned indicating a referential integrity violation.
+9. Click **ADD**.
+10. Click **SAVE**.

 ### Dynamic Groups